-- 1. Call out vehicle for call out purposes - 2.
-Council utilities and non passenger light fleet vehicles where productivity offsets have been validated.
-Use is subject to restrictions and conditions as set by the Chief Executive Officer. - Vehicle Type As prescribed for job usage. - Use Restricted to commuter use for Council purposes only.
+Restricted to commuter use for Council purposes only.
 Any minor or infrequent use that is other than directly for Council purposes must firstly be approved by the Chief Executive Officer (or nominee), or if not possible prior to the occurrence then is to be reported to the Chief Executive Officer (or nominee) as soon as practical after the event.
 Approval is at the Chief Executive Officer's discretion, having consideration of the particular situation and FBT legislation.
-Approval will not be given for any regular non Council use of 'commuter-use' vehicles.
-Distance A distance restriction to travel a maximum 20 kilometres single Restrictions journey distance from the Council Depot or work site.
+Approval will not be given for any regular non Council use of 'commuteruse' vehicles.

+Distance Restrictions A distance restriction to travel a maximum 20 kilometres single journey distance from the Council Depot or work site.
 Journeys between work site and employee's residence must be by the most direct route.
 Approval of any variation to the kilometres limit is at the discretion of the Chief Executive Officer (or nominee).
 If a variation is approved, this is not to set a precedent.

-More Than One Commuter Any additional employees picked up/dropped off by the commuter user must be on the same route to the work site and must be part of the same team/working from the same site.
+More Than One Commuter

+Any additional employees picked up/dropped off by the commuter user must be on the same route to the work site and must be part of the same team/working from the same site.
 The distance parameter of maximum of 20 km single journey distance still applies.
 Any changes are subject to approval by the Chief Executive Officer (or nominee).

+Reporting

+Staff are to report on productivity offsets, distance usage etc as required by the Chief Executive Officer.

+Log Books

-Reporting Staff are to report on productivity offsets, distance usage etc as required by the Chief Executive Officer.
-Log Books Staff are required to maintain log books (supplied by Council) which record the vehicle's total kilometres at the commencement and completion of each day's work.
+Staff are required to maintain log books (supplied by Council) which record the vehicle's total kilometres at the commencement and completion of each day's work.
 Coordinators are required to spot check kilometre usage records on a regular basis to validate their accuracy.

-Cleaning Of Commuter Use Vehicles Vehicles must be kept clean and maintained on a regular basis.
+Cleaning Of Commuter Use Vehicles

+Vehicles must be kept clean and maintained on a regular basis.
 Failure to carry out this condition will be considered in breach of this agreement.

 Damage To Commuter Use Vehicles Any vehicle damage is to be reported to the Fleet Co-ordinator immediately.

+Overnight Parking

-Overnight Parking Overnight parking of the vehicle is to be off the street.
+Overnight parking of the vehicle is to be off the street.
 No loose equipment or Council goods are to be taken home in the vehicle.

 Radios And Mobile Phones Two-way radios and mobile phones are to be switched on during travel to and from work.
 Commuter users are to accept early and late calls and associated directions with regard to reactive works.
 South Australian driving and road rules must be adhered to when responding to calls.

 Availability Of Vehicle When Employee Is On Leave Commuter users must contact their Co-coordinator/Supervisor prior to the normal start of work time when they are having leave (including sick leave, RDOs and TOIL) so that arrangements for return of the vehicle to the workplace can be made.
 Commuter users must leave the vehicle at the Depot on their last working day before taking extended leave (eg annual leave, long service leave or extended sick leave) and make their own arrangements to travel home.

 Breaches Of Agreement Any proven breach of commuter use agreements and conditions will result in automatic and permanent removal of commuter use rights.
 Disciplinary action, in accordance with the Disciplinary Policy, may also be taken against the driver where breaches are proven.

-Period Of Agreement All commuter use vehicle arrangements are subject to review on 1 July every year and may be terminated as a result of this review.
+Period Of Agreement

+All commuter use vehicle arrangements are subject to review on 1 July every year and may be terminated as a result of this review.

+Termination Of the Agreement

-Termination Of AgreementCommuter use agreements are provided at the discretion of the Chief Executive Officer and may be terminated at any time.
+Commuter use agreements are provided at the discretion of Chief Executive Officer and may be terminated at any time.